On the reliability of published findings using the regression discontinuity design in political science: Power Analysis

 We investigate power with respect to four difference effect sizes, ranging from small to large effects.
 We measure effect size by Cohen's $d$, which is the treatment effect standardized by the standard deviation of the outcome \citep{Cohen1988Statistical}.
 We use the standard deviation of the outcome of control units within the default bandwidth in the \texttt{rdrobust} package for this standardization.
 We investigate the effect sizes $0.1$, $0.2$, $0.5$ and $0.8$.
 While $0.5$ is conventionally labelled as a medium-sized effect, modern social science tends to study effects of smaller sizes.
 For example, the What Works Clearinghouse, which is a governmental program that collects and reviews evidence of the effectiveness of various policies, labels an effect size of $0.25$ as ``substantively important'' in their handbook \citep{WWC2017Procedures}.

 Table~\ref{tab:power_results} presents the results from the power analyses.
-The cells give the proportion of the $64$ estimates that attain the power specified by the columns for the effect size specified by the rows.
-For example, we see that only $14\%$ of the estimates attain $60\%$ power to detect a standardized effect of $0.1$.
-We weigh the estimates in the same way as in Figure~\ref{fig:orig_tscore_histogram} to account for some studies reporting more estimates than others.
+The cells give the proportion of the $64$ analyses that attain the power specified by the columns for the effect size specified by the rows.
+For example, we see that only $17\%$ of the analyses attain $60\%$ power to detect a standardized effect of $0.1$.
+We weigh the analyses in the same way as in Figure~\ref{fig:orig_tscore_histogram} to account for the fact that some studies conducted more analyses than others.

 The table shows that these studies are overall poorly powered to detect anything but large effects.
-Less than $20\%$ of the estimates achieve $80\%$ power to detect a $0.2$ effect size.
+Only $22\%$ of the analyses achieve $80\%$ power to detect a $0.2$ effect size.
 Recall that $80\%$ power is the conventional level that researchers often strive to achieve when designing a study.
-For the effect sizes of $0.5$ and $0.8$, the shares of properly powered studies increase to $54\%$ and $72\%$, respectively.
-Both $0.5$ and $0.8$ would be large effects in most modern literatures in political science, so the fact that almost half of the studies are not well-positioned to detect such effects gives an indication of the severity of the problem.
+Hence, about four out of five RD studies are not properly powered for effect sizes that in many applications would be considered noteworthy.
+For the effect sizes of $0.5$ and $0.8$, the shares of properly powered studies increase to $56\%$ and $70\%$, respectively.
+Both $0.5$ and $0.8$ would be very large effects in most modern literatures in political science, so the fact that almost half of the studies are not well-positioned to detect such effects gives an indication of the severity of the problem.
 Overall, the body of RD studies is alarmingly underpowered.